Building a new business venture

 But, let’s look at this garden of yours, and I was saying you’re at 110% so your garden is full.
 It’s kind of bursting at the seams if we’re honest.

 The seeds that you’ve been planting, all these business ventures and ways to increase wealth to improve your life etc. These seeds they’ve been sprouting right, but there is a fight for space.
 There isn’t actually a lot of resources to go around.

-So these ideas that you’re having, for businesses or income streams or whatever, these ideas are not going to flourish if they don’t get the love that they need.
-These plants in your garden, these ideas, they might sprout, but they’re not going to flourish, they’re not going to grow to their full potential if they don’t have what they need.
+So these ideas that you’re having, for businesses or income streams or whatever.
+It's important to realise, these ideas are not going to flourish if they don’t get the love that they need.
+These plants in your garden, these ideas, they might sprout, but they’re not going to flourish.
+Specifically, they’re not going to grow to their full potential if they don’t have what they need.

 Sunshine, for us it’s our attention.
 That sunshine – your attention, that goes where-ever it is needed in order to be able to grow and thrive.
 They’re not going to grow when this attention is really patchy.
-If you don’t have the attention to give it, that sunshine is not going to shine on those new sprouts, so they’re not going to thrive.
+If you don’t have the attention to give it, that sunshine is not going to shine on those new sprouts.
+As a result, they’re not going to thrive.

-So you’ve got to be regularly watering them, pruning them, fertilising them – all of those gardening analogies that work so perfectly to describe growing ideas.
+So you’ve got to be regularly watering them, pruning them, fertilising them.
+Thus, all of those gardening analogies work so perfectly to describe growing ideas.